Matilda Simon, 3rd Baroness Simon of Wythenshawe

-Matilda Simon, 3rd Baroness Simon of Wythenshawe (born 1955) is a British peeress, retired academic, woodworker, and Green Party member.
+Matilda Simon, 3rd Baroness Simon of Wythenshawe (born 10 April 1955) is a British peeress, retired academic, woodworker, and Green Party member.
 In 2002 she succeeded her father as the Baron Simon of Wythenshawe.
 In 2015 she came out as a transgender woman.
 Her claim to the barony, following her gender transition, was accepted by the Lord Chancellor in 2022, so she became the first transgender peer of the realm.

 Early life, family, and education

 Lady Simon was born in 1955, the second child of The Honourable Roger Simon and Anthea Daphne Simon.
 She was assigned male at birth.
 Her father was a solicitor, political activist, and left-wing journalist who served as secretary of the Labour Research Department.
 In 1960, her father inherited the Simon barony of Wythenshawe upon the death of his father, Ernest Simon, 1st Baron Simon of Wythenshawe, who was elevated to the peerage in 1947 by George VI.
 Her grandmother, Shena Simon, Lady Simon of Wythenshawe, was a feminist educationalist and politician and the eponym of the Shena Simon Campus of The Manchester College.
 Matilda Simon's great-grandfather was the Prussian engineer Henry Gustav Simon.

-She was educated at St Paul's School, London, and graduated from the University of Oxford's Balliol College with a Bachelor of Arts degree.
-In 1983, she earned a Doctor of Philosophy from the University of Manchester.
+Simon and her elder sister Margaret later wrote the foreword to a book about their grandparents and the extended Simon family, The Simons of Manchester: How one family shaped a city and a nation.

+Simon was educated at St Paul's School, London, before attending Balliol College, Oxford between 1973 and 1977.
+At Oxford, she earned a first class degree in Engineering and won the Lubbock Prize for Engineering undergraduates.
+She was also a member of her college's Junior Common Room committee.
+In 2020, she wrote that she was "oddly proud of having been one of the first women at Balliol, even though nobody was aware of it."

+Simon moved to University of Manchester's Engineering Department in 1979 and in 1983 earned a Doctor of Philosophy degree.

 Career

+Before starting her academic career at Manchester, Simon worked from 1977 to 1979 in the nuclear power industry.

-From 1983 to 2013 she worked as a senior lecturer at Manchester Polytechnic and Sheffeld Hallam University.
+From 1983 to 1998, she worked as a senior lecturer in mechanical engineering at Manchester Metropolitan University.
+Between 1988 and 1990, she also lectured at University of Zimbabwe.
 She was registered as a chartered engineer and as a member of the Institution of Mechanical Engineers in 1991.
-She is now a woodworker and furniture maker.
+From 1998 to 2011, she worked as a principal lecturer at Sheffield Hallam University.

+Some time before 2020, she retired from lecturing to work as a woodworker and furniture maker, making use of local hardwood.
+She has said that she uses her "engineering skills and research background in sustainable design" in her current line of work.

 In March 2014, she and her partner founded Rollins Wood, a 7-acre community woodland in Marple Bridge, planting 1,200 trees the following year.